 The development of the microchip has allowed technology to blossom in the digital age.
 High speed computing has given us the ability to combine electro-mechanical controllers with mechanical systems such that complex logic and control can be carried out in real time.
 One area of research that is being developed heavily is the use of digital controller logic to implement automated crash avoidance in the automotive industry.
 Over 30,000 humans die yearly due to automobile accidents.
 Many of these accidents are due to driver error alone (Matsubayashi et al., 2006).
 Enhanced computation power has given technology the ability to control the vehicle and prevent dangerous situations.
 This includes, but is not limited to: Adaptive Cruise Control, Electronic Stability Control, Automatic Braking Systems, and Lane Departure Warning Systems.

 Crash Avoidance

+The first major crash avoidance technology to be introduced on wheeled vehicles was the Anti-Lock Braking System (ABS).
+This system prevented skidding, and its associated dangers, by improving both the braking performance and controllability of the stopping vehicle.
+While ABS systems were original entirely mechanical in their design, almost all modern ABS systems make use of an electronic control unit These systems have been very effective since their inception and serve as a platform for even more complex accident avoidance technologies.

-One important electronically assisted crash avoidance technology s Electronic Stability Control, originally introduced in luxury brand vehicles in the 1990’s.
+One important electronically assisted crash avoidance technology is Electronic Stability Control, originally introduced in luxury brand vehicles in the 1990’s.
 By measuring the yaw rate of the vehicle as well as the rotation rate of all four tires, the stability of a particular maneuver could be determined electronically.
 If it became apparent to the system that a particular maneuver was becoming unstable, these systems could automatically apply Anti-Lock Braking and steering maneuvers to safely correct the trajectory of the vehicle.
 An in depth literature review has shown these systems to be extremely effective in reducing the number and severity of accidents worldwide (Ferguson, 2007).

 Adaptive Cruise Control is another technology introduced in the same time frame.
 The original systems used lasers to measure the distance between a traveling vehicle and those driving in front.
 If the distance began to shrink at a rate considered dangerous, the throttle/gearing of the vehicle would automatically be adjusted to compensate.
 Improvements to the system included the introduction of radar, which is more accurate than laser in terms of reflective properties, as well as the application of the brakes to reduce speed at a greater rate (Audi AG, 2009).